ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 .. rst-class:: fa fa-image fa-blue

-   The *image* component corresponds to the pixel-by-pixel representation of the selection or subselection on the captured screen, such as an icon.
-As shown here, it has the following options to choose which visual aspect of the image to match against:
+   The *image* component corresponds to the pixel-by-pixel representation of the :glossdef:`selection` :rawhtml:`<a href="../glossary.html#glossary-selection"><i class="fa fa-tiny fa-question-circle"></i></a>`
+   or subselection on the captured screen, such as an icon.
+As shown here, it has the following options to choose which visual aspect of the image to match against (an Operations tutorial video is available that :ref:`explains the image options <operations_tutorials_image>`):

 .. image:: images/ad_type_submenu_image_sized.png
    :class: image-boxshadow